pitt500/OnlineStoreTCA/README.md

 # Before starting
 - This demo was implemented using version [0.54.0](https://pointfreeco.github.io/swift-composable-architecture/0.54.0/documentation/composablearchitecture/) of TCA.
-- Once [version 1.0](https://github.com/pointfreeco/swift-composable-architecture/discussions/1477#discussioncomment-6012640) is officially release, I'm planning to migrate it and incorporate a navigation demo.
+- I have plans to migrate this demo to [version 1.0](https://github.com/pointfreeco/swift-composable-architecture/discussions/1477#discussioncomment-6012640) of TCA once it is officially released.
+This update will also involve incorporating a [navigation](https://www.pointfree.co/blog/posts/106-navigation-tools-come-to-the-composable-architecture) demo, showcasing the new features and enhancements.
-- Testing section will be included once I completed the `ReducerProtocol` video.
+- I will finish the [Testing](#testing) section once I have completed the `ReducerProtocol` video.
+However, I invite you to take a look at the tests created in the demo right away! 😉
+- All credits about TCA are for [Brandon Willams](https://twitter.com/mbrandonw), [Stephen Celis](https://twitter.com/stephencelis) and [pointfree.co](https://www.pointfree.co/) ❤️.

 # Online Store made with Composable Architecture (TCA)
-The purpose of this demo is to explore the main concepts of TCA.
-If this is your first time reading about it, I **strongly** recommend you to read first the README from the [main repo](https://github.com/pointfreeco/swift-composable-architecture) and watch the [Tour of TCA](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture).
+The purpose of this demo is to provide an introduction to the main concepts of TCA.
+If you are new to TCA, I **highly** recommend starting with the README from the [main repository](https://github.com/pointfreeco/swift-composable-architecture) and watching the informative [Tour of TCA](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture).
+These resources will provide you with a solid foundation and a comprehensive understanding of the TCA framework.

 ## Content
 * [Motivation](#motivation)